dimitri-nicolo/calico/v2.0/getting-started/mesos/tutorials/policy/universal-containerizer.md

 ## Setting Labels

 When launching tasks, assign arbitrary `labels` in the task's `ipAddress` field.
-These labels will be passed to {{site.prodname}}'s CNI plugin which will store them in the Labels field of the corresponding
+These labels will be passed to {{site.tseeprodname}}'s CNI plugin which will store them in the Labels field of the corresponding
 [workload endpoint]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/workloadendpoint#definitions).